 In today’s changing workforce, earning a degree provides you with the boost you need to excel in the career you want.
 Earning a degree qualifies you for more job opportunities, and for higher paying careers.
 A bachelor’s degree also prepares you to pursue graduate and professional degrees.

 In-state residents who pursue their degrees at an online college in Iowa receive discounted tuition, make valuable networking connections in their area, and can attend a school with name recognition for local employers.

-Higher Learning Initiatives
+Higher Learning Initiatives in Iowa

 Iowa Distance Learning Association